tqandrade/snmp-fiberhome/README.md

 ## getUnauthorizedOnus()

 **Description:** Returns an array containing all unauthorized ONUs in OLT.
+If unable to connect to OLT, the return is `false`.

 **Function signature:**